Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Welcome to Boston!
 At 6 pm, meet your traveling companions for a welcome drink.
 Your Tour Director will prepare you for your upcoming adventure.

-Enjoy an orientation tour of Boston including Boston Common, the Old State House, Freedom Trail, and Faneuil Hall.
+Enjoy an orientation tour of Boston including Boston Common, the State House, and Faneuil Hall.
 Depart Boston for New Hampshire and the scenic White Mountains, New England’s greatest range and premier outdoor playground.
-At Franconia Notch, board the Cannon Mountain TRAMWAY for a thrilling ride to the 4,080-foot summit.
+At Franconia Notch State Park, board the Cannon Mountain TRAMWAY for a thrilling ride to the 4,080-foot summit.
 On a clear day, you can see the mountains of four states and Canada!
 Also enjoy a RAVEN INTERPRETIVE WILDLIFE PROGRAM focusing on the endemic flora and fauna.

 Depart for a beautiful drive to Stowe, stopping for a tour at a MAPLE SYRUP FARM, where you’ll learn the art of making maple syrup and enjoy a local treat.
 Continue to Vergennes, overlooking Lake Champlain with views of the Adirondacks and Green Mountains.